-Ten vehicles that shaped a nation now sit under the arches of Union Station, and none of them need a velvet rope to draw a crowd.
+Ten vehicles that helped define a nation now sit under the arches of Union Station, and none of them need a velvet rope to draw a crowd.

 The best part?
 It's pulled straight from the Ford Heritage Fleet.